AlaskaDav/Talent-Sourcing-Project/README.md

 #### Results and Findings

 The analysis results are summarized as follows;
-1. The top three sources of Hire that produced the best -performing employees are:
+1. The top source of Hire that produced the best performing employees are:
    - LinkedIn - Having an average performance of 7.8 and the position that should be focused by recuiters is *Project manager*
 2. The Alma mater of the best performing employee is **OXFORD UNIVERSITY**
 3. The previous employer with highest perfroming employees are: